Beijinha/Beijinha/README.md

 ## Hi there 👋, my name is Marcelo Beijinha

-- 🔭 I’m currently working on a Neural Network with JavaScript.
+- 🔭 I’m currently working on a Neural Network with JavaScript Brain.js library.

 - 🌱 I’m currently learning Power Platforms